HOME

 Spanish cinderella, issued by the Mission Stamp Bureau in Madrid, based on a Coronas' painting of Xavier at Xavier castle

-Coronas' other works decorate the novitiate at Veruela, the Palace of the Holy Duke of Gandía, the Holy Cave at Manresa, and other houses and Churches of the Society of Jesus.
-He left more than 150 paintings, cartoons for tapestries, and other works, mostly of a religious or historical nature, especially on Jesuit Saints and Blesseds.
+Coronas' other works decorate the novitiate at Veruela, the palace of the Duke of Gandía, the cave at Manresa, and other houses and churches of the Society of Jesus.
+He left more than 150 paintings, cartoons for tapestries, and other works, mostly of a religious or historical nature, especially on Jesuit saints and blesseds.

 Fr.
 Marko Ivan Rupnik, SJ